4ms/stm32mp2-baremetal/README.md

 # stm32mp2-baremetal

 This contains works-in-progress exploring the use of the STM32MP2xx chips in a bare-metal context on all cores.
+All examples run in EL3 secure state.

 All projects are designed for the STM32MP257F-EV1 board, but changing to your own board should be trivial.
+Some of the projects explicitly take advantage of features on a custom PCB, read the README for each project for details.

 Currently working examples: